RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - If no author details are available, start with the data set title in italics.

-- Italicise data set title.
-In square brackets, include the resource type after the data set title, i.e. \[data set\].
-Include the series title (if supplied) after the data set title.
-Add the website name after the resource type followed by the word **website**.
+- Italicise the data set title, followed by the format of the resource in square brackets, i.e. \[data set\].

+- Add the website name after the resource type followed by the word **website**.

 - Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.